midtownrobotics/FRC-Code-Standards/docs/global-standards.md

 Constants should always have the ```public static final``` modifiers.

+### Null Checks
+All variables which may be null should be wrapped in an Optional Type.
+Ideally have null analysis running as well.

+Being null-safe is crucial in software development as it prevents unexpected runtime errors and enhances code reliability.
+Without proper null checks, programs risk NullPointerExceptions, leading to crashes and a poor user experience.
+By using optional types and performing checks, developers can create more predictable, error-resistant code, simplifying debugging and improving maintainability for future development.

 ## Default Units
 1648 uses these default units for all robot code: